 Double spacing after periods

-Avoid Pure black text on a pure white background (Many dyslexic users can be sensitive to the brightness the high contrast colors cause, as stated in the W3C report as well.)
+Avoid Pure black text on a pure white background (Many dyslexic users can be sensitive to the brightness the high contrast colours cause, as stated in the W3C report as well.)

-Avoid Serif fonts (A sans-serif font would allow dyslexic users to see the shapes of letters clearer.
-Because of the lack of hooks increases the spacing between letters and makes them more distinguishable [11]
+Avoid Serif fonts (A sans-serif font would allow dyslexic users to see the shapes of letters more clearly.
+This is because of the lack of hooks increases the spacing between letters and makes them more distinguishable.
+[11]

-Following the suggestions, it's worth noting that future studies for the typography for those with dyslexia has multiple avenues for more research.
-In my thoughts, one direction for future research would be an in to combine suggestions that arose from the existing studies and see if the optimization of font, color, and use of white space improve reading comprehension, passage legibility and the overall experience for the user with dyslexia.
+Following the suggestions, it's worth noting that future studies for the typography for those with dyslexia have multiple avenues for more research.
+In my thoughts, one direction for future research would be an in? to combine suggestions that arose from the existing studies and see if the optimization of font, colour, and use of white space improve reading comprehension, passage legibility and the overall experience for the user with dyslexia.
 Other research could include the use of white space and the effects it has with dyslexia.

-Any studies in the field of fonts that claim to address where it helps with some of the symptoms of dyslexia.
+Any studies in the field of fonts that claim to address where it helps with some of the symptoms of dyslexia. [unclear]

-Research can be about if OpenDyslexica's effect about letters which have been heavy weighted bottoms to indicate direction, works or not.
+Research can be about whether OpenDyslexica's effect about letters which have heavy weighted bottoms to indicate direction, works or not.

+[remove all this whitespace]

 They also state that because of this you will figure out fast which part of the letter is down.
 This helps in spotting the correct letter and sometimes contributes to keeping the users brain from rotating them around.
 Consistently weighted bottoms can also contribute to reinforcing the line of text.
 The unique shapes of each letter can help prevent confusion through flipping and swapping.
 These features can be tested and researched.

-As its started, the research into dyslexia and typography is comprehensive and range and should be researched even more.
+As stated, the research into dyslexia and typography is comprehensive and ranges widely and should be researched even more.

+[A lot of the content of this conclusion section seems to report on furether research.
+Consider moving this stuff to the main body of the paper.]

-As stated before when developing for the use of fonts web accessibility always provide users with several options so that they can customize the website to suit their needs.
+As stated before when developing for the use of fonts, web accessibility always provide users with several options so that they can customize the website to suit their needs.

 From this work it can be said that many people suffer from dyslexic and even more have trouble reading on the web.
-You as a designer or developer should make our web accessible to everyone by fixing bad practices or looking at the suggestions stated.
-From this report you get a glimpse of how dyslexic users experience the web and how OpenDyslexia tries to fix some of these.
-To on the reminder that everyone has the right information, whether they have dyslexia or not.
+You as a designer or developer should make your website accessible to everyone by fixing bad practices or looking at the suggestions stated.
+From this report you get a glimpse of how dyslexic users experience the web and how OpenDyslexia tries to fix some of the problems.
+To on the reminder that everyone has the right information, whether they have dyslexia or not.[unclear]
 [11]

 Bibliography